BrunoCaseiro/brunocaseiro.github.io/_posts/2023-12-22-My-first-race-condition.md

   - If you chose to set a lower value Y, your value is immediately set
   - The application continuously tracks the **ACTIVE** value and the **PENDING** value (the latter can be _null_)

-After observing this behaviour, I assumed a simplified version of the code would be close to this:
+After observing this behavior, I assumed a simplified version of the code would be close to this:

 ```
 def function(int y):